 The placement

-The placement is undertaken during year 4 of an MChem degree course and is compulsory for the following courses (click on the links below to find out more about each course):
+The placement is undertaken during year 4 of an MChem degree course and is compulsory for the following courses:

 - Chemistry (MChem)

 - Forensic & Analytical Chemistry (MChem)

 - Chemistry with Drug Discovery (MChem)

+- Chemistry with Data Science (MChem)

 Students have the opportunity to pursue either a paid industrial placement with one of our many highly regarded industry partners (including companies such as Sosei Heptares, Astra Zeneca, Charles River, GSK and Pfizer), or an in-house research project as part of our Chemistry Clinic during Year 4 of their studies.

-Watch our Chemistry Clinic video here.
+Watch our Chemistry Clinic video.

 Our MChem Chemistry with Teaching students undertake the education component of their course in Year 4, including teaching practice in schools.
 Our MSci Applied Chemistry & Chemical Engineering students undertake an engineering design project in Year 4.
 Industrial Placements are usually 12 months long although they can also take between nine and 15 months.
 During the placement, students are given both an academic and an industrial supervisor who work together to support both the student and organisation.
 The academic supervisor will visit the student on site during the placement.

-Preparing from day one

-Students work towards their placement from the first day of their course.
+Preparing from day one Students work towards their placement from the first day of their course.
 In year 2, they'll submit a CV along with their areas of interest with a view to securing a suitable position.
 Before applying, we help students write their CVs and prepare for interviews.
 We also help them prepare for activities they might be likely to do on placement, along with the placement itself.